 Born in 1925 in Montbrison, France, 50 kilometers west of Lyon, Pierre Boulez was one of the leading universal thinkers in music history.
 As a composer, conductor, theorist, and cultural emissary he left his mark on many disciplines, and his intellectual legacy has only grown since his death in January 2016.
 The concert hall named after him is a tribute to Boulez’s lifelong championing of curiosity and education, while also being a testament to his close personal and professional friendship with Daniel Barenboim.

-as a means of communication, as animated contact between active participants, be they listeners or creators
+as a means of communication, a live contact between active participants, whether they are listeners or creative artists.